bobcmartin/AVRCore/README.md

 ### Release 1.20 - Nov 2025
-## update to AVR GCC 15 and Device Pack support
+## update to AVR GCC 15.1

 This release updates the GCC tool chain to AVR-GCC v15.1 which is also available as a download package from the Microchip website `https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers` which is under the internal version of 4.0.0.
-This Arduino install package is merely renaming this package to be consitent with the GCC version not the internal Microchip version

-This compiler update adds
+This compiler update will add over the next few updates

 *   native FLMAP support to the AVR DX/Ex family that provides a cleaner and faster way to store read only data in flash.
 *   introduces device pack suport which will allow easier updates to existing and new devices without having to reinstall a whole new GCC tool chain version

 ## Validation / Test Code
 In addition to the examples already provided in the various subsystem menus there is a dedicated directory for all of the test/validation sketches used.